zenml-io/blog.zenml.io/_posts/2023-04-12-zenml-hub-launch.md

 As always, drop by the community [Slack](https://zenml.io) to give feedback, or ask any questions.
 Thank you for your continued support, and stay tuned for more exciting updates from the ZenML team!

+## We're hiring! 👀

+ZenML is currently hiring for a number of positions.
+Check out [our careers page](https://zenml.io/careers) for more details!